nopSolutions/nopCommerce-Docs/en/developer/tutorials/type-finder.md

 The main default implementation of this interface is the ``WebAppTypeFinder`` class.
 In turn ``WebAppTypeFinder`` only slightly extends the ``AppDomainTypeFinder`` class, which essentially does all the work of searching for types.
 But we use the derived class since it extends the scope of the search for types to all assemblies from the **\Bin** directory, while the main class works with assemblies from the current application domain only.

-Without dwelling on the implementation details of the ``FindClassesOfType`` methods (since they both boils down to the very simple function which code is available at [this link](https://github.com/nopSolutions/nopCommerce/blob/develop/src/Libraries/Nop.Core/Infrastructure/AppDomainTypeFinder.cs#L184)) let's move on to the most important thing.
+Without dwelling on the implementation details of the ``FindClassesOfType`` methods (since they both boil down to the very simple function which code is available at [this link](https://github.com/nopSolutions/nopCommerce/blob/develop/src/Libraries/Nop.Core/Infrastructure/AppDomainTypeFinder.cs#L184)) let's move on to the most important thing about this interface.

 ## So why do we need the ITypeFinder interface